qiangliu-sd/qiangliu-sd.github.io/coding/proglangs/py_free-msg-box.md

 ![tkinter.Button vs. ttk.Button](images/two_buttons.png)

+If the Button click event depends on a selected (active) widget, however, be sure to use `tkinter.Button`, becuase `ttk.Button` will take the focus and become the active widget itself.

 ### My own status bar
 There is no built-in status-bar in Tkinter.
 It is quite simple to define one for your own use with `class`.
 See the following:
 ```